-An ECG displays the heart's electrical activity.
-It reveals the heart's rate and rhythm as well as the details regarding the condition of the heart.
-They are used to diagnose heart arrhythmias, heart attacks, pacemakers performance and heart failure.
+An ECG displays cardiac electrical activity.
+It reveals heart rate, rhythm and cardiac abnormalities.
+ECG can be used to evaluate heart arrhythmias, pacemakers performance and heart failure.

-With each heartbeat, an electrical signal moves from the atria to the ventricules.
-As it travels, the signal causes the heart to contract and pump blood.
-The process repeats with each heartbeat.
-An ECG machine records these electrical signals across multiple heart beats and produces an ECG strip that is interpreted by a healthcare professional.
+During each heartbeat, an electrical impulse is transmitted from the atria to the ventricles.
+This electrical energy causes the heart to contract and thereby pump blood.
+An ECG machine captures these electrical signals across multiple heart beats and produces an ECG strip that is interpreted by a healthcare professional.

-Use our online Workbook to practice your analysis skills and to learn over 40 different types of tracings.
+Our online workbook cab be used to practice interpretation skills and to learn over 40 different types of tracings.
 After your analysis is completed, our ECG tutor presents an analysis from an electrocardiogram expert.

-Using multiple choice questions and answers, users are asked to identify arrhythmia tracings.
+Using multiple choice questions and answers, users try to identify arrhythmia tracings.
 Digital calipers are available to assist in analyzing each practice strip.
 Feedback is provided after each response.